bianjieai/cosmos-sync/README.md

 - chain_id: `option` `string` setting collection name by chain_id

 Note:
-> synchronizes irita data from specify block height(such as:17908 current time:1576208532)
+> synchronizes cosmos data from specify block height(such as:17908 current time:1576208532)
-At first,stop the irita-sync and create the task.
+At first,stop the cosmos-sync and create the task.
 Run:

   ```
   db.sync_task.insert({